Car loan versus car finance

 What’s the difference between dealer finance and a car loan?

-Financial convenience or better $$ deal?
+Financial convenience or a better deal?
 Theses are the things you need to think about before securing an amount from a lender to buy the car of your dreams.

 - Convenient: Sometimes considered to be convenient and a one-stop-shop finance solution available at car dealerships at the time of purchase.
 To qualify, you need a pretty excellent credit rating.
-Although not everyone decides to purchase a vehicle with the dealer’s finance, it certainly is a good option if you a) haven’t had time to secure a car loan elsewhere b) want to avoid paperwork dealings in securing a loan as the dealership usually completes the process on your behalf.
+Although not everyone decides to purchase a vehicle with the dealer’s finance, it certainly is a good option if you haven’t had time to secure a car loan elsewhere and/or want to avoid paperwork dealings in securing a loan.
+(As the dealership usually completes the process on your behalf).

-- Trade-in: Some of the things you need to be weary of is: if the interest offered is incredibly lower than a typical bank car loan, you need to question the integrity of their offer.
+- Trade-in: If the interest offered is incredibly lower than a typical bank car loan, you need to question the integrity of their offer.
 Will you get less for your trade in to compensate for the low rate?

 - Balloon payment: Another thing you need to understand is the ‘balloon’ payment option.
-This is when you opt to pay much less in your car loan repayments and at the end of the term you pay a lump sum, like $10,000 or whatever the agreed amount of money is.
+This is when you opt to pay much less in your car loan repayments and at the end of the term you pay a lump sum (like $10,000 or whatever the agreed amount of money is).
 But this scenario begs the question - is it worth paying considerably less for your monthly repayments when you have a heavy amount that’s ballooned at the end?
-What if you didn’t save or budget or it?
-What if you did save for it but an emergency came up and you needed to use it?
-Mozo recommends that you pay more for your monthly repayments so that at the end of your loan term you are considerably, debt free.
+It's important to assess your own situation and decide what's best for you - higher repayments but being debt free at the end of the term, or lower repayments, with a large payment to make at the end of the loan.

 Think of it as a personal loan.
 This is usually an agreed amount of money you have arranged and secured to borrow from a financial institution.
 You can choose to go to your regular bank or many of their competitor banks or unions.
 Walking into a car dealership with a pre-secured loan amount gives you greater negotiating power.
 Once you’ve secured an amount you’re happy with, you can then go auto shopping!
 Beep beep!